PetropoulakisPanagiotis/algorithms-data-structures/README.md

   <img width="450" height="300" src="https://www.geeksforgeeks.org/wp-content/uploads/Competitive-Programming-1.jpg">
 </p>

-In this repository you can my implementations of some algorithms and data structures.
+In this repository you can find my implementations of some algorithms and data structures.

 ## Author
 * Petropoulakis Panagiotis petropoulakispanagiotis@gmail.com